-APPENDIX 4 City Types of recognition What causes are recognized Who owns the program Criteria Notes Ottawa • Building Illuminations • Flag Raisings • Proclamations Awareness for campaigns Support for a cause, movement, campaign or initiative within the City Flags flown to commemorate important and significant events or campaigns in the City The City been invited to provide the City's Office of Protocol and Intergovernmental Affairs with their national flag to be flown outside City Hall on their respective national day.
+City Types of recognition What causes are recognized Who owns the Criteria Notes Ottawa Building Illuminations Flag Raisings Proclamations Awareness for campaigns Support for a cause, movement, campaign or initiative within the City Flags flown to commemorate important and significant events or campaigns in the City The City the flag of any nation on its national day with whom Canada has diplomatic relations.
+All Embassies have been invited to provide the City's Office of Protocol and Intergovernmental Affairs with their national flag to be flown outside City Hall on their respective national day.
 Where these flags have been provided, they will be flown from sunrise to sunset in accordance with the attached list of national days provided by Global Affairs Canada (Appendix A).
 Where two or more countries share the same national day, the flags will be flown in alphabetical order; • as a gesture of respect and friendship, on the advice of the Chief of Protocol and at the direction of Building Illuminations - Illuminations operate on a cost-recovery basis.
 Unlike other major city landmarks, the Heritage Building and Ottawa City Hall do not have the infrastructure to accommodate illuminations and therefore equipment needs to be rented and installed for each request.
 The average cost to illuminate the Heritage Building in one colour is \$1,000.00 plus applicable taxes.
 The choice of the supplier and the request for quotations is the responsibility of the organization.
 Illumination requests will only be approved if received in the Office of Protocol and Intergovernmental Affairs at least six weeks prior to the date of the illumination.
 The request must be from an organization located within the boundaries of the City of Ottawa.
 Flag Raisings - Must be submitted to the Office of Protocol and Intergovernmental Affairs on the group's / organization's official letterhead at least four weeks prior to the date of the requested flag raising.
 The City will not fly the flag of a group or organization whose undertakings or philosophy are contrary to City of Ottawa policies or by-laws, espouse hatred, violence, or racism, or are politically or religiously motivated or represent other individual conviction.
-Proclamations - Proclamations may be issued to charitable and nonprofit organizations or arts, athletic and cultural celebrations to help increase awareness for their programs and activities, an individual who has achieved national or international distinction, or whose significant contribution to the community demands recognition, or an organization to the community demands recognition, or an organization or an individual that is associated with Ottawa.
+Proclamations - Proclamations may be issued to charitable and non-profit organizations or arts, athletic and cultural celebrations to help increase awareness for their programs and activities, an individual who has achieved national or international distinction, or whose significant contribution to the community demands recognition, or an organization or an individual that is associated with Ottawa.
+Proclamations do not constitute a personal or civic endorsement.
+Montréal • Montréal Tower Lighting Showcase causes and special events Highlights national holidays The Request Evaluation Committee for Special Lighting Flag Raising program not in place.
+Montréal Tower - The special thematic lighting policy is for non-profit organizations only, especially well-known foundations.
+Any requests based on religion, ideology, or politics, or any request that may damage the reputation of any person (natural or legal), will be refused.
+Any commercial requests (e.g. product launch, corporate event, etc.) or personal requests (e.g. marriage proposal, birthday, retirement, etc.) will also be refused.
+Any requests which may harm the Olympic Park's reputation, including the Olympic Stadium and Montréal Tower, will also be refused.